syncronicc/syncronicc/README.md

 # About
-Roblox developer with a few years of experience building game systems.
+Roblox developer with experience building game systems.
 Contributor to games with 100M+ combined visits.

 I care about writing clean, typed code that's easy to work with and hard to break.
-Most of my work lives on the server — data, security, architecture, but I'm comfortable across the full stack.
+Most of my work lives on the server data, security, architecture, but I'm comfortable across the full stack.

-# Skills ( including, but not limited to )
+# Skills

 **Languages** — Luau, roblox-ts